Toretocnemus: Classification

 In 1903, Merriam was uncertain how to classify Toretocnemus.
 He considered T. zitteli (then Leptocheirus) to be quite similar to Mixosaurus, but differing markedly in dental and appendicular anatomy; and noted that T. californicus bore similarities with T. zitteli, Shastasaurus, and Ichthyosaurus.
-In 1904, Boulenger believe there to be three main lineages of ichthyosaurs; one leading to wide-finned Ichthyosaurus species, another to narrow-finned Ichthyosaurus (referred to as Proteosaurus), and a third to Ophthalmosaurus.
+In 1904, Boulenger believed there to be three main lineages of ichthyosaurs; one leading to wide-finned Ichthyosaurus species, another to narrow-finned Ichthyosaurus (referred to as Proteosaurus), and a third to Ophthalmosaurus.
 Toretocnemus and Merriamia (T. zitteli) were considered to belong to the second lineage.
 In 1908, Merriam proposed a tentative classification scheme for ichthyosaurs.
 He considered the Triassic species to all belong to Mixosauridae, which was divided into the subfamilies Mixosaurinae and Shastasaurinae, with Merriamia placed within the latter group.
 T. californicus was also classified as shastasaurine due to its limbs being similar to those of Merriamia, though Merriam was more cautious with this species as its double-headed ribs seemed to contradict such a placement.

 In 1923, however, Friedrich von Huene classified ichthyosaurs in a different manner, splitting them into the longipinnates and latipinnates based on the number of digits they possessed, the longipinnates having fewer.
 Both of these lineages were thought to have diverged in the Triassic and persisted into the Cretaceous. von Huene considered Toretocnemus to belong to the longipinnates, on the line leading to Stenopterygius, Platypterygius, and Nannopterygius.

 In 1999, Motani recovered Toretocnemus within Euichthyosauria, along with Californosaurus and Parvipelvia, rather than among the shastasaurids where it was traditionally placed.
 In 2000, Maisch and Matzke named a new family, Toretocnemidae to unite Toretocnemus and Qianichthyosaurus.
 They found this group to be the first to diverge within Longipinnati, a larger group including Cymbospondylus and parvipelvians, among other taxa.
-In 2002, Elizabeth Nicholls and colleagues described a nearly complete skeleton of Qianichthyosaurus and found many similarities with Torteocnemus.
+In 2003, Elizabeth Nicholls and colleagues described a nearly complete skeleton of Qianichthyosaurus and found many similarities with Toretocnemus.
 They concurred that the two were sister taxa within Toretocnemidae.
 A 2016 analysis by Cheng Ji and colleagues found Torteocnemus and Qianichthyosaurus to be united within Toretocnemidae, though they found this group to be within Euichthyosauria.
 In 2017, Benjamin Moon conducted multiple comprehensive analyses of ichthyosaur relationships.
 Toretocnemus was repeatedly found to be a well-supported clade (natural group including all descendants of an ancestor), but while it was frequently found within Euichthyosauria, it was not recovered as the sister taxon of Qianichthyosaurus.
 One of his results, however, did find Toretocnemus in a clade with Qianichthyosaurus, Californosaurus, Wimanius, and Phalarodon major, though this grouping was without much support.

+Consensus tree from Bindellini et al., 2021:

+Preferred topology of Sander et al., 2021: